smartcontractkit/documentation/docs/chainlink-nodes/miscellaneous.md

 If there are multiple users who need specific access to manage the Chainlink Node instance, permissions and level of access can be set here.

 User management is configured through the use of the admin `chainlink admin users` command.
-Run `chainlink adamin login` before you set user roles for other accounts.
+Run `chainlink admin login` before you set user roles for other accounts.
 For example, a read-only user can be created with the following command:

 ```shell
 chainlink admin users create --email=operator-ui-read-only@test.com --role=view